SRA-VJTI/Wall-E_v2.1/README.md

 ```
 ## Command mapping:

-Following is the command mapping from the legacyGNU make- build to CMake-based build:
+Following is the command mapping from the legacyGNU-make build to CMake-based build:
 ```bash
 make clean -> idf.py clean
 make menuconfig -> idf.py menuconfig